-remotePARTS differs from other approaches for analyzing spatiotemporal data in both its primary goal and simplicity.
+remotePARTS differs from other approaches for analyzing spatiotemporal data in both primary goal and simplicity.
 The spatiotemporal methods arising from spatial statistics focus primarily on smoothing, interpolation, and extrapolation to points in space and time for which data have not been collected.
-An archetypal example is estimating the global distribution of CO2 concentrations using data consisting of 100,000 to 300,000-point samples per day from the NASA OCO2 satellite (Zammit-Mangion and Cressie 2021); the statistical problem is to interpolate across space and time from samples taken during repeated passes along a polar orbit that covers the globe roughly every 16 days.
+An archetypal example is estimating the global distribution of CO2 concentrations using data consisting of 100,000 to 300,000-point samples per day from the NASA OCO2 satellite (Zammit-Mangion and Cressie 2021).
+The statistical problem is to interpolate across space and time from samples taken during repeated passes along a polar orbit that covers the globe roughly every 16 days.
 In contrast, remotePARTS is designed for regression problems such as whether the rate of greening (NDVI) inferred from satellite images over the last 30 years has been greater in one land-cover class than another.
 This question can be posed as a regression in the form of equation (2) by letting yit be the annual average NDVI for year t in pixel i:

 yit=b0i+ b1xi+θ0+θ1xi+εit (Eq.
 2)